hashicorp/terraform-provider-aws/website/docs/r/apigatewayv2_integration.html.markdown

 For HTTP APIs with a specified `integration_subtype`, a key-value map specifying parameters that are passed to `AWS_PROXY` integrations.
 For HTTP APIs without a specified `integration_subtype`, a key-value map specifying how to transform HTTP requests before sending them to the backend.
 See the [Amazon API Gateway Developer Guide](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-parameter-mapping.html) for details.
-* `request_templates` - (Optional) A map of [Velocity](https://velocity.apache.org/) templates that are applied on the request payload based on the value of the Content-Type header sent by the client.
+* `request_templates` - (Optional) Map of [Velocity](https://velocity.apache.org/) templates that are applied on the request payload based on the value of the Content-Type header sent by the client.
 Supported only for WebSocket APIs.
 * `response_parameters` - (Optional) Mappings to transform the HTTP response from a backend integration before returning the response to clients.
 Supported only for HTTP APIs.
 * `template_selection_expression` - (Optional) The [template selection expression](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-websocket-api-selection-expressions.html#apigateway-websocket-api-template-selection-expressions) for the integration.
 * `timeout_milliseconds` - (Optional) Custom timeout between 50 and 29,000 milliseconds for WebSocket APIs and between 50 and 30,000 milliseconds for HTTP APIs.